MBAZA-NLP/hpc-infrastructure-access/README.md

 1. Create your repo with a consistent folder structure on your local machine.
 2. Push this repo to Github/Gitlab.
 IMPORTANT: Include large folders/files in the gitignore.
 We do not want to push our datasets (if they are large) and trained models to github but keep them only on the remote server!
-3. *ssh* into the remote server and *git clone* the repo from Github/Gitlab on the server in the file directory of your choice: This will most likely be in /data/USERNAME/
+3. ```ssh``` into the remote server and ```git clone``` the repo from Github/Gitlab on the server in the file directory of your choice: This will most likely be in ```/data/USERNAME/```
-4. If the dataset is not on github (for instance if it is larger than 100MB), *scp* the large files (raw data mostly) from your local machine to the remote server.
-Put it, for example, under /data/USERNAME/PROJECT_FOLDER.
+4. If the dataset is not on github (for instance if it is larger than 100MB), ```scp``` the large files (raw data mostly) from your local machine to the remote server.
+Put it, for example, under ```/data/USERNAME/PROJECT_FOLDER```.
-*Advanced: Create a new data, models folder in the cloned repo and scp the large files directly there.
+*Advanced: Create a new data, models folder in the cloned repo and ```scp``` the large files directly there.
 You MUST specify the gitignore accordingly then.
 Easier to just drop the data in a separate folder on the remote server and mount this folder when training.*

-—> Now you have set up the base structure.
+—> Now you have set up the base structure:
-You have a Repo pushed to Github for version control. **✓** You have the data and repo on your local machine for code development. **✓** You have the repo on the remote server to pull changes and run the code with the datasets and GPUs. **✓**
+- You have a Repo pushed to Github for version control. **✓**
+- You have the data and repo on your local machine for code development. **✓**
+- You have the repo on the remote server to pull changes and run the code with the datasets and GPUs. **✓**

  **Workflow to stay in sync:**